 These Fern Frond earrings by Catherine Weitzman are a suitable color metal.
 They may seem appropriate because they pick up on the leaf motif of the necklace clasp.
 However, these earrings’ style detracts from the necklace’s elegance.

 Gold hoop earrings are a staple in many women’s jewelry boxes for a good reason: they’re neutral in style and never go out of style.
 These Blue Nile Medium Hoop Earrings in 14k Yellow Gold are an example of the type of earrings you could wear with this necklace.
 The gold is consistent with the color of the metal in the chain, and the earrings are simple enough not to compete for attention.
 If you wanted to add a bracelet, I would suggest a gold bangle, which many women consider a jewelry wardrobe staple.

 Pearls – Another Can’t Go Wrong Option

-Pearl studs, another earring staple for many women, are another good choice to accompany this necklace, especially if you don’t generally wear gold metal jewelry.
-These Freshwater Cultured Pearl Earrings by Blue Nile are an example of a pair you might already own.
+Pearl studs, another earring staple for many women, are another excellent choice to accompany this necklace, especially if you don’t generally wear gold metal jewelry.
+These Freshwater Cultured Pearl Earrings by the Blue Nile are an example of a pair you might already own.
 Because of the large faux pearl at the center of the necklace clasp, pearl earrings would add another touch of elegance to the jewels for this outfit.

 Barbara Schwartz is the proprietor of TruFaux Jewels, a web-based boutique at www.trufauxjewels.com that presents the best in vintage costume jewelry produced from 1920-1960.
-She enjoys helping women select classic, wearable pieces that are just right for their personal style.
+She enjoys helping women select classic, wearable pieces that are just right for their style.
 Barbara also writes and lectures about jewelry and fashion history.